 - Watching the Swifts flying at Chapman Elementary Chimney – every September Vaux swifts migrate and stop at the Chapman Elementary chimney in NW Portland.
 You can gather and watch as the fly and swoop into the chimney at dusk.

-- Feast Portland – (canceled 2020) – Mid September brings Portland’s food festival Feast PDX celebrating all things amazing food and drinks.
+- Feast Portland – Smaller version for 2021.
+Back in 2022.
+Usually mid September brings Portland’s food festival Feast PDX celebrating all things amazing food and drinks.

-- TBA Festival (Time Based Art) – September 10-30 – Time Based Art Festival is one of those kind of random Portland art exhibits.
+- TBA Festival (Time Based Art) – 2021 TBD.
+September 10-30 – Time Based Art Festival is one of those kind of random Portland art exhibits.
 10 days of contemporary arts and performances

 Things to Do in Portland in September